wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 {% endcodetab %}
 {% endcodetabs %}

-_Note: You can let the user scan the activation code from a QR code, to make the process faster and improve the user convenience._
+_Note: You can let the user scan the activation code from a QR code, to make the process faster and improve the user convenience, but you should also allow the manual entry as a backup._

 ##### Mockups